Summer Study Tour and Internship

 Hawke's Bay and Palmerston North, New Zealand

 Learn through exploration.
 Learn by doing.
 Learn from international leaders in the field.
-By the time they’ve finished the six week summer national study tour program, students will have extensively toured both the North and South Islands of New Zealand, gained hands-on professional experience relevant to their degree, and earned 6-8 credits that can be transferred back to their home universities.
+By the time they’ve finished the six week summer national study tour program, students will have extensively toured both the North and South Islands of New Zealand, gained hands-on professional experience relevant to their degree, and earned credit that can be transferred back to UIUC.

-Most study abroad students travel after their programs are over, but our National Study Tour kicks off the program by introducing students to the New Zealand context and exposing them to the country’s dynamic human and geographic terrain.
+Massey's summer National Study Tour kicks off by introducing students to New Zealand and exposing them to the country’s dynamic human and geographic terrain.
 They’ll walk on a glacier that terminates in temperate rainforest, debate the pros and cons of being the world’s largest dairy producer, and gain understanding of how agricultural and environmental issues shape the everyday lives of Kiwis.
 Throughout the study tour, students will benefit from on-the-ground expertise provided by Massey’s academic staff and will be prepared to launch into their internships.
-For more information about the program: http://www.massey.ac.nz/massey/international/study-abroad/national-expedition-and-internship/national-expedition-and-internship_home.cfm

 All classes in this program will be taught in English.

-The study tour will end in the Hawke’s Bay, where the students will begin their four week internship.
-Part of the application process will involve matching the students’ skills and experiences with the range of opportunities available within the Hawkes Bay region.
+The study tour will end in the Hawke’s Bay, where students will begin their 4 week internship.
+Part of the application process will involve matching the students’ skills and experiences with the range of opportunities available within the Hawke's Bay region.
 Internships within family farms, agribusinesses, non-profit environmental organizations, wildlife sanctuaries, and wineries are all possibilities.

 The internship involves a 120-160 hour placement and associated project work.
 Assessment of the 150 learning hours is based on projects (30%), journal and reflections (40%), and a learning portfolio (30%).
 Students who successfully complete the internship will be able to: